k-ahn2/wps2/README.md

 - **Logging:** WPS includes error logging by defauly, with extensive info logging configurable if required
 - **Run as Service:** WPS runs as a standard linux service (and assume can on Windows too)

+## Future
+- REST APIs
+- Replication

 ## How WPS Works - An Overview
+Must add a /r
+WhatsPac strips whitespace
+Strips SSID
+WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connect client.
+For example:
+1. WPS receives a new message from a connected user (the sender)
+2. It writes the message to the database and returns a delivery receipt to the sender.
+It then decides:
+   - if the recipient is connected, send in real-time
+   - if the recipient is not connected, check whether registered for push notifications and end processing
+   - if the recipient is not registered, end processing
+3. The recipient connects and sends its last message timestamps, then the server will return the new message

 ## Sending a JSON object to WPS Javascript Example